TV 2/Norwegian TV

 FS Meridian is a rhythmic geometric grotesque which takes inspiration from the precise yet imperfect nature of time.
 Designed by Kristína Jandová, creative direction by Phil Garnham and production by Stuart de Rozario (Fontsmith).
 FS Meridian is a typeface available online at Fontsmith.
 Fontsmith is a leading independent type foundry based in London.
 Specimen book designed by Kristína Jandová and OPX Studio.

-Œ Display Bold typeface was created for the 9th issue of Œ magazine. Œ is an independent fashion magazine from Berlin, Germany.
-The Œ typeface includes the special OpenType features.
-Kryptone Monospace Regular typeface is used for the text.
-The project is a collaboration with Lisa Borges, Studio Maven, Berlin.
+Œ Display Bold typeface was created for the 9th issue of Œ magazine. Œ is an independent fashion magazine from Berlin, Germany. Œ typeface includes the special OpenType features.
+Kryptone Monospace typeface is used for the copy.
+This project was a collaboration with Lisa Borges, Studio Maven, Berlin.
 Art direction, editorial and layout by Lisa Borges, typefaces by Kristina Jandova.
 Photos of the magazine by Filip Kartousek.

 Œ Display typeface includes the growing contrast and a fashion character.
 The typeface has special OpenType features.
 The typeface family is available in 4 styles (Light, Regular, Bold and ExtraBold).

 Zaum typeface is inspired by the russian futurist avant garde group called Zaum.
 Zaum are linguistic experiments in sound symbolism and language creation.
 The construction of the Zaum typeface is created by the reverse contrast pen.
 The typeface is still in its process of creation by the team of the type design platform Something to write something with.
 Team: Matej Vojtuš, Lucia Šohajdová, Michal Chrastina & Kristína Jandová.
 Design of posters by Matej Vojtuš.